 The U.S. Department of Energy (DOE) launched the SunShot Initiative in 2011 to reduce the total cost of solar energy by 75%.
 CSE administered several SunShot programs aimed at reducing soft costs, including Rooftop Solar Challenge I and II.
 These programs tackled approaches to reducing permitting, financing and interconnection barriers and costs through training, technical assistance and resources, including implementation resources such as the California Solar Permitting Guidebook.
 While the programs contributed to regional successes, further work is critical in additional markets for reducing the soft costs of solar system installations nationwide.

-Currently, Lawrence Berkeley National Laboratory and CSE are cooperating on a Solar Energy Evolution Diffusion Studies II grant from the DOE to analyze preferences among jurisdictions, solar installers and utility interconnection staff nationwide regarding streamlining the permitting and interconnection process for small rooftop residential solar systems.
+In recent years, Lawrence Berkeley National Laboratory and CSE collaborated on a Solar Energy Evolution Diffusion Studies II grant from the DOE to analyze preferences among jurisdictions, solar installers and utility interconnection staff nationwide regarding streamlining the permitting and interconnection process for small rooftop residential solar systems.

 Using a more tailored and localized approach to permitting and interconnection will promote greater widescale solar deployment nationwide.